hassaanmuzammil/DocumentDewarping/README.md

 # DocumentDewarping
-A combination of deep learning using squeeze-net and geometric transformation.
+A combination of deep learning using squeeze-net and geometric transformation to correct scanned documents.

 Introduction:
 Document dewarping is a method to automatically flatten a warped document.